monirulHaque/Automata-and-Computability/readme.md

-pThis repository contains all of my lecture contents, practice sheets and other course materials of the course Automata and Computability.
+This repository contains all of my lecture contents, practice sheets and other course materials of the course Automata and Computability. </br>

+Note that, </br>
+- You might still need to attend classes to fully understand the thought process behind the solutions
+- You can click on the examples to view the solutions.

 ------------------